civio/verba/docs/README.md

-Github Pages test with a remote theme
+Github Pages test with a remote theme.